fluxusfrequency/blog/how-to-write-a-technical-blog-post-part-2.md

 # How To Write A Technical Blog Post
 ## Part 2: Write

 In this three part series, we're looking at some of the best ways to get yourself into a good flow as a technical blogger.
-In the first part, we talked about some of the initial steps you can take to get yourself into a good flow as a writer.
+In the first part, we talked about some of the initial steps you can take when you're figuring out how to write a technical blog post.
 In this, the second part of of the series, we'll talk about how to do the actual writing itself: some effective structures you can use to organize your posts, the creative process of writing, and making sure that your content is as good as it can be.

 ## Define Your Structure